APDS-POE-MRJL/APDS-POE/README.md

 Once you have logged in with a valid account, you will be redirected back to the home page, you are then able to sign out at any time

 The service has been built and works on both windows 10 and 11 systems, the website is lightweight and is exptected to work on all web browsers with no issues

+Here is the link ot the tutorial video: https://youtu.be/Hwrg7UAMoi4